Necropolis/fs-dataman/README.md

 - Apple LLVM 3.0
 - Apple Xcode 4.2 or better
 - FamilySearch developer credentials, including API key
+- Ruby and the `rake` gem
 - At least some command-line -fu

+This is completely untested with other Apple Foundation-like environments, sorry!

 # What will it do?